A Parent’s Perspective

 When Jennifer Staple-Clark announced that they would be building a Slate Upper School, I quite literally cried.
 It was as if a weight had been lifted.
 I knew with certainty that I would no longer need to worry about my daughter’s social-emotional and educational future.
 Her creativity and individuality would continue to be nurtured, as she literally learned skills that would help her change the world.
 While many schools focus on what to learn, Slate School teaches its students how to learn and that is a skill that will make all the difference.

 As we watch Slate Upper School take shape before our eyes, it’s been amazing to see the innovation and imagination going into the project.
 Knowing that those in the forefront of their respective fields are helping develop fully integrated courses that will result in purpose-driven work means we know students will be getting a complete and well-rounded education that will prepare them for adulthood.
 While I have never held any doubts about the education my daughter has received at Slate, after all the research shows that student-led learning yields the best results, it is reassuring to see how thorough and thoughtful Jennifer and Julie Mountcastle have been in their creation of an entirely new curriculum.
-They are truly reimaging secondary education.
+They are truly reimagining secondary education.

 For me, the most important part of Slate School is the focus on the whole child.
 With student-centered learning, teachers are able to meet students where they are and guide and support them as they grow.
 Whether this support is educational, social or emotional, the teacher is there to help the student build their skills, so they can be the person they are meant to be.
 That is what I see in my daughter.
 A girl who grows in kindness, compassion and confidence every year.
 A girl who is passionately learning more about topics she is interested in than I ever thought possible, while meeting and exceeding academic standards, without ever completing a worksheet.
 A girl who sees the world without limits.